alaoui-assia/MAM2ADMM-Series00-Git-alaoui-assia/README.md

 And sir, if you are actually reading this… do you have an internship to offer me?
 # Local image test
 ![Test Image](images/test.JPG)
+# Summary
+From this assignment, I learned the basics of version control with Git and GitHub.
+I understood how to create a repository, work in branches, and commit changes.
+I practiced pushing changes to a remote repository and organizing files properly.
+I also learned how to edit and improve a README using Markdown syntax, including adding images.
+**Conclusion:** It took me about 1 hour and 30 minutes to complete this work.